Breathing Oscillations in Bose - Fermi Mixing Gases with Yb atoms in the Largely Prolate Deformed Traps: Introduction

 \section{Introduction}

-Over the last several years, there have been significant progresses in the production of ultracold gases, which realize the Bose-Einstein condensates (BEC) \cite{nobel,Dalfovo,becth,Andersen}, two boson mixtures \cite{Truscott,B-B}, degenerate atomic Fermi gases \cite{ferG}, and Bose-Fermi (BF) mixing gases \cite{Truscott,Schreck,BferM,Modugno}.
-In particular the BF mixtures attract physical interest as a typical example in which particles obeying different statistics are intermingled.
-Using the system we have a very big opportunity to get various new knowledge about many-body quantum systems because we can make a large variety of combinations of atomic species and control the atomic interactions using the Feshbach resonance \cite{Fesh}.
+In this decade, there have been significant progresses in the production of ultracold gases, which realize the Bose-Einstein condensates (BEC) \cite{nobel,Dalfovo,becth,Andersen}, two boson mixtures \cite{Truscott,B-B}, degenerate atomic Fermi gases \cite{ferG}, and Bose-Fermi (BF) mixing gases \cite{Truscott,Schreck,BferM,Modugno}.
+In particular the BF mixtures attract physical interest as a typical example in which particles obeying different quantum statistics are intermingled.
+Using the system we have a very big opportunity to obtain various new knowledge of many-body quantum systems because we can make a large variety of combinations of atomic species and control the atomic interactions using the Feshbach resonance \cite{Fesh}.